“Agility” is a word you’re probably hearing a lot these days – but what the heck does it actually mean?

 So maybe you already have a super-duper collaborative team.
 Go you!
 You’re well on your way then.

-The key to agility success is to create a collaborative environment conducive to interaction, free thought, creativity, and experimentation.
+The key to being a successful agile business owner is to create a collaborative environment conducive to interaction, free thought, creativity, and experimentation.

 You need to work together as a team and adopt a customer-centric collaborative approach, rather than solely working in independent silos to meet the needs of your particular department.